rhaversen/DOVS/Assignment_1/report.md

 The solution is provided in ```asm.ml``` and the subsequently printed code is provided in ```asmTask.s```.
 It includes a ```print_asm``` function which prints the assembly instructions for the OCaml expressions.
 Documentation for the code is included in ```asm.ml```.

-The results of the assmelby code are as follows:
+The results of the assembly code are as follows:

 ```
 1528
 0
 -839
--6391
+52767
 0
 ```